 “I don’t know if there’s room for two players,” said Jacques Kavafian, vice president of brokerage Toll Cross Investment.

 Kavafian said some airlines are keen on new models, partly because of the discounts they receive as initial buyers.
 Others tend to shy away from new technology, he said.

 Manufacturers of a new plane, meanwhile, grapple with risks from high costs for research and development, the prospect of significant delays in which capital costs mount and erosion of early profit margins from the discounts.

-Boeing stock still trades 26 percent (BA) below its price on Oct.
+Boeing stock still trades 26 percent (BA:US) below its price on Oct.
 9, 2007, the day before announcing the first of a series of delays on the Dreamliner because of parts shortages, vendors missing deadlines and tests that showed unplanned stresses on the plane’s structure.

 In November, Bombardier’s credit rating was lowered one level to BB, two steps below investment grade, by Standard & Poor’s, amid heavy expenditures for its new aircraft.
 The manufacturer subsequently postponed a bond issue for almost two months.